 Larry is a Lecturer in Applied Public Health in the School of Health in Social Sciences.
 He received his PhD in Public Health from the University of Stirling.
 He holds a master’s degree in Public Health from the University of Edinburgh and an honours degree in Biology from the University of Cape Coast, Ghana.
 He also holds a postgraduate certificate in Academic Practice from the University of Edinburgh and he is a Fellow at the Higher Education Academy.
 His methodological expertise is in systematic reviews, developing and evaluating complex public health interventions, evaluability assessment and realist evaluation.
 In line with SCPHRP’s mandate, he is interested in undertaking research in collaboration with decision makers and service users.
 His research interest is in maternal and child health.
 Larry has been involved in several research projects and he is currently Principal Investigator on a Scottish Government funded grant to evaluate the universal health visiting pathway in Scotland.
 He is a course organiser for understanding and investigation: methods for health research, which is part of the MA Health, Science and Society programme.
 Larry supervises undergraduate and postgraduate students’ dissertations as well as PhDs.
 E: firstname.lastname@example.org

-Jillian joined SCPHRP in 2017 and has been involved in several different projects.
+Jillian joined SCPHRP in 2017 and is both a researcher and first-year PhD student.
+She is supervised by Ruth Jepson and Graham Baker (Moray House School of Education & Sport).
+Her PhD project is funded by the School of Health in Social Science and explores how organisational and cultural factors impact on the long-term implementation and sustainability of workplace health interventions.
 She is currently working on an NIHR-funded evaluation of Stand Up for Health, an intervention to reduce sedentary behaviour on contact (call) centres.
-Jillian is working alongside Dr. Divya Sivaramakrishnan, coordinating and carrying out the intervention and collecting data from the 11 participating contact centres across the UK.
-Prior to this, she worked on another NIHR-funded study, the 20 MPH project, leading data collection teams to capture the public perception of the implementation of 20mph speed limits in several areas of Edinburgh.
 Jillian has a BSc in Kinesiology and Health Science (York University, Canada) and a Masters in Public Health (University of Waterloo, Canada).
 Prior to working at SCPHRP she worked as an exercise physiologist, personal trainer, and workplace disability case manager.
 She also worked for NHS Lothian as a Falls Assistant Practitioner, developing an educational intervention to reduce falls in care home residents across Edinburgh.
 E: Jillian.Manner@ed.ac.uk

 Audrey is originally from Wisconsin in the US and moved to Edinburgh in 2015.
 She holds a BSc in Psychology and Biology from the University of Wisconsin-Madison and a Master of Public Health degree from the University of Edinburgh.
 Previously she has worked in lab-based psychobiological research, science outreach, and applied asthma research.
 Audrey’s interests mainly lie in developing and evaluating complex public health interventions, using evidence-based and participatory approaches.
 Her PhD project is funded by Diabetes UK and involves developing and evaluating a physical activity intervention for women with gestational diabetes using 6SQuID methodology.
 Her PhD supervisors are Ruth Jepson and Alison Kirk (University of Strathclyde).
 She enjoys hillwalking, rock climbing, and reading in her free time.